carlosaml/grunt-redact/README.md

 Location of files to be redacted.
 For example, it can be the path where you run your application when using `grunt server`.

-**Note:** this **should not** be your source code folder, since files are edited in place—it should be a target folder from where you run your app.
+**Note:** this should **_not_** be your source code folder, since files are edited in place—it should be a target folder from where you run your app, where file contents are disposable (and most likely ignored by your source control tool.)

 #### toggleStatesFile